 The second largest asset category for property/casualty companies, preferred and common stocks, is valued at market price.
 Life insurance companies generally hold a small percentage of their assets in preferred or common stock.

 Some assets are “nonadmitted” under SAP and therefore assigned a zero value but are included under GAAP.
 Examples are premiums overdue by 90 days and office furniture.
 Real estate and mortgages make up a small fraction of a property/casualty company’s assets because they are relatively illiquid.
-Life insurance companies, whose liabilities are longer term commitments, have a greater portion of their investments in commercial mortgages.
+Life insurance companies, whose liabilities are longer term commitments, have a greater portion of their investments in residential and commercial mortgages.

 The last major asset category is reinsurance recoverables.
 These are amounts due from the company’s reinsurers.
 (Reinsurers are insurance companies that insure other insurance companies, thus sharing the risk of loss.)
 Amounts due from reinsurance companies are categorized according to whether they are overdue and, if so, by how many days.
 Those recoverables deemed uncollectible are reported as a surplus penalty on the liability side of the balance sheet, thus reducing surplus.